-- Back of House: Refers to the area of a restaurant that guests are not allowed.
-The kitchen, dishwashing area, and wait station are all located in the back of the house.
+- Back of House: Refers to the area of a restaurant where guests are not allowed.
+The kitchen, dishwashing area, and wait station are the back of the house.

-- Bar-back: An assistant for the bartender.
-A bar-back usually runs glasses through the dishwasher, stocks the coolers and liquor bottles, and pours beer, wine and non-alcoholic drinks for the wait staff.
+- Bar-back: An assistant to the bartender.
+A bar-back usually runs glasses through the dishwasher, stocks the coolers and liquor bottles, and pours beer, wine, and non-alcoholic drinks for the waitstaff.
 A bar-back can also double as a busser (below).

-- Chaffing Dish: A metal dish that is filled with water and kept warm with a candle or fuel cell underneath.
-These are typically used on buffets.
+- Chaffing Dish: Typically used on buffets, they are a metal dish filled with water and kept warm with a candle or fuel cell underneath.

 - Eight-Six: If the kitchen runs out of a particular dish, the dish is “86.”

-- Expediter: The kitchen staff who groups plated food together by table number, for the servers to deliver.
+- Expediter: The kitchen staff who group plated food together by table number for the servers to deliver.

 - Front of House: Refers to the area of a restaurant where guests are allowed.
-The dining room and bar are all in the front of the house.
+The dining room and bar are the front of the house.

-- Host/Hostess: The person who meets the guests and shows them to their table.
+- Host/Hostess: The person who meets the guests and shows them to their tables.
 The host is also responsible for keeping track of reservations and waiting lines.

-- In the Weeds: A term that means it is really, really busy.
+- In the Weeds: A term that means it is extremely busy.
 For example, if the kitchen has several orders across the board and are having a hard time keeping up, they are “in the weeds.”

 - Mise en Place: Refers to the set up of the sauté station.
 Essentially, it means everything in its place.
-Most cooks put certain ingredients in a certain spot each shift (salt and pepper to the right, olive oil to the left).
+Most cooks put certain ingredients in a certain spot each shift, like salt and pepper to the right, olive oil to the left.

-- Plating: Putting the food on the plate is referred to as plating.
+- Plating: Arranging the food on the plate.
 This includes adding any sauce or garnish before handing over to the expeditor or the server.

-- POS System: A point of sale system is a computer system that helps businesses track sales.
-It also tracks employee sales (who sold the most during a shift) and which dishes are sold most often.
-Read more about how a POS system can benefit your restaurant.
+- Point of Sale (POS): A point of sale system is a computer system that helps businesses track sales.
+It also tracks employee sales and which dishes are sold most often.

-- Sections: Many restaurant dining rooms are divided into sections, and each section goes to a particular wait staff each shift.
+- Sections: Most restaurant dining rooms are divided into sections, and each section goes to particular waitstaff each shift.

-- Sharking: Luring an employee from one restaurant to another is called sharking.
+- Sharking: Luring an employee from one restaurant to another.

 - Turnover Rate: How fast tables empty and fill during a shift.
-A high turnover rate means more people have eaten and gone, while a slow turnover rate means the same people have been at the table for a long time, or the table is sitting empty.
-Do you have turnover problems?
-Find out how to hire a great staff and keep them.
+A high turnover rate means more people have eaten and gone, while a slow turnover rate means the same people have been at the tables for a long time, or the table is sitting empty.